British Napoleonic Rifles, 1808–1815

 42 miniatures in 12 Poses – 23 mm equal 166 cm Height

-• NCO advancing (2)
+• NCO with Baker Rifle, advancing (2)

-• Rifleman, standing, firing
+• Rifleman with Baker Rifle, standing, firing (5)

-• Rifleman, kneeling, firing
+• Rifleman with Baker Rifle, kneeling, firing (4)

-• Rifleman, loading, priming the pan (4)
+• Rifleman with Baker Rifle, loading, priming the pan (4)

-• Rifleman, loading, handling cartridge (4)
+• Rifleman with Baker Rifle, loading, handling cartridge (4)

-• Rifleman, loading, ramming the charge (5)
+• Rifleman with Baker Rifle, loading, ramming the charge (5)

-• Rifleman, standing, fixed bayonet (4)
+• Rifleman with Baker Rifle, standing, fixed bayonet (4)

-• Rifleman, running, fixed bayonet (4)
+• Rifleman with Baker Rifle, running, fixed bayonet (4)

-• Rifleman, charging, fixed bayonet (4)
+• Rifleman with Baker Rifle, charging, fixed bayonet (4)

-• Rifleman, advancing, fixing bayonet (4)
+• Rifleman with Baker Rifle, advancing, drawn bayonet (4)

-Discarded knapsack (15)
+• Discarded knapsack (15)

 Evaluation

 Useful historic poses.
 The figures appear very natural, because of the standard poses which have been used.
-All of the 42 soldiers make excellent wargame and diorama figures, they may be deployed in firing, advancing, defending and marching units.
+All of the 42 soldiers make excellent wargame and diorama figures, they may be deployed in firing, advancing, and defending units.
 Relatively few riflemen were engaged in the Napoleonic Wars, and wargamers will find all the figures they need in this set.
 In addition, the figures lend themselves to a number of interesting conversion.

 Satisfactory casting quality.
 There is some flash, and noticeable mould lines need to be removed prior to painting.
 Two poses carry mould lines down the center of the face which require careful attention.